Pakistan Resolution 1940

 Bangladesh Flag

-1. The federal parliamentary system represents of the province on the bases of population.
+1. The federal parliamentary system represents the province on the basis of population.

-2. The Federal Government restricts foreign affairs, defense, and currency only.
+2. The Federal Government restricts foreign affairs, defence, and currency only.

 3. The Federal Reserve system should be separated into east and west Wings.

-4. The power of taxes collection should be implemented by Provinces.
+4. The power of tax collection should be implemented by Provinces.

 5. The separate foreign exchange accounts for each Wing.